Asymmetric Correntropy for Robust Adaptive Filtering: ADAPTIVE FILTERING UNDER MACC

 \subsection{MACC algorithm}

-An alternative approach to search the optimal solution of the weight vector $W$ under MACC is to use a stochastic gradient based adaptive filtering algorithm, which is computationally much simpler than the fixed-point algorithm and can track time-varying systems due to its online character.
-Based on the instantaneous cost function $\hat{J}(W)=A_{\sigma _+ \sigma_-}(e_i) $, a simple stochastic gradient algorithm, called in this letter the MACC algorithm, can easily be derived as follows:
+An alternative approach to search the optimal solution of the weight vector $\bm{\beta}$ under MACC is to use a stochastic gradient based adaptive filtering algorithm, which is computationally much simpler than the fixed-point algorithm and can track time-varying systems due to its online character.
+Based on the instantaneous cost function $\hat{J}(\bm{\beta})=A_{\sigma _+ \sigma_-}(e_i) $, a simple stochastic gradient algorithm, called in this brief the MACC algorithm, can easily be derived as follows:

-where $W_i$ denotes the estimated weight vector at the $i$-th iteration, $ e_i=d_i-W^T x_i$ is the prediction error, $\mu > 0$ is the step-size parameter, and the function $\psi_{\sigma _+ \sigma_-}(e_i) $ is
+where $\bm{\beta}_i$ denotes the estimated weight vector at the $i$-th iteration, $ e_i=d_i-\bm{\beta}^T \bm{x}_i$ is the prediction error, $\mu > 0$ is the step-size parameter, and the function $\psi_{\sigma _+ \sigma_-}(e_i) $ is

-\textit{Remark}: When $\sigma_+=\sigma_- $, the derived MACC algorithm will become the MCC algorithm proposed in \cite{Singh2009Using}.
-In addition, the MACC algorithm can be viewed as the least mean square (LMS) algorithm \cite{haykin2002adaptive} with variable step-size:
+\textit{Remark}: When $\sigma_+=\sigma_- $, the derived MACC algorithm will become the MCC algorithm proposed in \cite{singh2009using}.
+In addition, the MACC algorithm can be viewed as the least mean square (MMSE) algorithm with variable step-size: